vipulnaik/diet-exercise-health/events/2024/2024-blood-test-plans.md

 This page documents the thought process behind deciding on my blood tests, as well as the process of getting them.

-## Test shortlist for phase 1 of tests (targeted for around June/July 2024)
+## Test shortlist for phase 1 of tests (targeted for around August/September 2024)

 I started working on this test shortlist in November 2023.
+I later updated it in late August 2024 prior to ordering.

+Total estimated cost: LabCorp: $445; Quest Diagnostics: $431.
+I went with Quest Diagnostics.

 ### Insulin: followup measurement because of diabetic tendencies

-Test details: https://requestatest.com/insulin-testing (LabCorp: $59; Quest Diagnostics: $49)
+Test details: https://requestatest.com/insulin-testing (LabCorp: $59; Quest Diagnostics: $59)

 My previous insulin test came back fairly normal (3.6).
 So this followup is only being done due to family diabetic tendencies, and the importance ascribed in certain circles to insulin testing.

-### HbA1c: followup measurement because of diabetic tendencies
+### HbA1c with eAG: followup measurement because of diabetic tendencies

-Test details: https://requestatest.com/hemoglobin-a1c-with-eag-testing (LabCorp: $39; Quest Diagnostics: $36)
+Test details: https://requestatest.com/hemoglobin-a1c-with-eag-testing (LabCorp: $39; Quest Diagnostics: $39)

 My last HbA1c test, in June 2021, came back pretty good at 5.0%.
 So, this followup test is mostly just in light of the need to continue to